-The Student Health Center is open for telephone appointments only.
-Services, such as TB tests, immunizations, and laboratory, are currently unavailable.
+The Student Health Center is open & accepting appointments as follows:

 The pharmacy is open for prescription refills and over-the-counter medications, please call before arriving at the SHC, to ensure that the pharmacy can fulfill your request.

 Walk-in appointments are currently unavailable.
 Some services are limited.
 Please call if you have questions.

 Now Available for All Students: TAO Connect is an online platform of evidence-based tools and educational materials to help you bounce back from life’s disappointments and learn new life skills.

 The SHC continues to see many individuals with influenza and people with milder cold symptoms.
 Please be reminded that these infections are common in our community at this time.

 If you are experiencing mild cold or flu-like symptoms, here are a few other things you can do to feel better until you recover:

 - Stay home and get plenty of rest to give your body a chance to recover and to avoid exposing others.

 - HYDRATE enough to keep your urine clear or light yellow - you get dehydrated very quickly when you have a fever.